beniroquai/Tensorflow_Jamin-Lebedeff/README.md

-# Jammin-Lebedeff Inversion Code Using Tensorflow
+# Jamin-Lebedeff Inversion Code Using Tensorflow